top of page

 What happens if you run late for your appointment?

 June aims to be punctual for all appointments, as she understands that clients have work and other commitments.
+It is preferred if you are on-time, as June plans her therapy interventions based on a full session.

 If you are late for a scheduled appointment, please note: